Student Registration Policies and Procedures

 Senior citizens - (those admitted through the age of 62+ category) may register for academic credit on a space available basis without payment of matriculation fees.

 Employees - those participating in the BOR tuition plan must register at the designated times and places.
 Contact the Office of Personnel at (229) 317-6720 for additional information.

-One week during each semester is designated as Pre-Registration week, and currently enrolled students may, at this time, pre-register for classes for the upcoming semester.
-Academic advisors are available at this time to assist students with their schedules, and each currently enrolled student is strongly encouraged to pre-register.
-Details concerning pre-registration and fee payment are distributed during the week of pre-registration.
+During each semester is designated as Advising/Early Registration week, and currently enrolled students may, at this time, early-register for classes for the upcoming semester.
+Academic advisors are available at this time to assist students with advisement and students will be allowed to web register for their classes, and each currently enrolled student is strongly encouraged to early-register.
+Details concerning early-registration and fee payment are emailed one week prior to advising/early registration.

-Instructions on how to register for classes online is available on the Darton College web site, http://www.darton.edu/admin/BannerInst/ or http://www.darton.edu/admin/BannerInst/register.php.
+Instructions on how to register for classes is available on the Darton State College web site, http://www.darton.edu/current/registration_procedures.php.

 New Student Registration

 All students (freshman, transfer and nontraditional) are mailed an acceptance packet which includes information about placement testing, orientation, registration, and financial aid.
 Please pay careful attention to all important dates and instructions in the packet.
 If you have questions regarding you status, contact the Office of Admissions at (229) 317-6740.

 To take an on-line course you must be admitted to Darton State College and eligible to register.
 Registration for online courses is done through the normal registration process.
 Online sections are in the regular course listings by subject.